 Nell Wasserstrom's research interests include European modernism, continental philosophy, and theories of temporality and of reading.
-Her article, “Disfiguration and Desire: The Erotic Historiography of Hope Mirrlees’s Paris: A Poem,” is forthcoming in Modern Philology and she has published book reviews in Twentieth-Century Literature, Modern Language Studies, The Modern Language Review, and Modern Language Notes.
+She has recently published two articles: “Disfiguration and Desire: The Erotic Historiography of Hope Mirrlees’s Paris: A Poem” in Modern Philology and “After All: Traces of the Literary in Freud’s Moses and Monotheism (A Historical Novel)” in differences: A Journal of Feminist Cultural Studies.
+Her book reviews have appeared in Twentieth-Century Literature, Modern Language Studies, Modern Language Notes, The Modernist Review, and Modern Language Review.
 Nell has completed a minor field exam on the problem of time in philosophy and critical theory, and a major field exam on modernism and modernity.
 She also served as the co-founder and co-director of the Boston College Theory Colloquium, a cross-disciplinary graduate student organization dedicated to bringing new theoretical movements and discourses to the BC graduate community.

 Nell received her M.A. in English from Boston College and B.F.A. in Theatre Studies, with Departmental Honors, from the University of Illinois at Urbana-Champaign.